mossblaser/phd_thesis_experiments/chapter_4/shortest_path_vector_runtime/README.md

 The code in this directory was largely written by me except for some functions which are explicitly identified in the source code.

-This code is known to work on Linux when built with GCC 4.8.3 and 6.1.1.
+This code is known to work on Linux when built with GCC 4.8.3 or 6.1.1.